 Photography influenced, Margo takes underwater photographs or video as she glides by a shipwreck, sharks, beautiful coral or a hidden octopus.
 She also loves to photograph the other divers and later in the studio, these photographs become an important catalyst to her paintings.
-Margo is an avid traveler, who has spent time diving in Australia on the Great Barrier Reef, Tasmania, The Red Sea, Seychelles, Cyprus as well as several areas of the United States, Central America and the Caribbean.
-Her love for the ocean has inspired her to do Marine Conservation work both in the US and abroad.
+Margo is an avid traveler, who has spent time diving and traveling the world.
+Her love for the ocean has also inspired her to do Marine Conservation work both in the US and abroad.

 “Since my work usually begins as an inspiration, idea or just a ‘flash’ it generates an instant desire and need to paint.
 Sometimes I envision an image of a finished piece and work towards that.
 Most of the time, just a sense or a feeling is my motivation for starting and then the painting seems to take on a life of its own.
 It evolves and changes, almost as if it is telling me what to do, therefore the result, is not always what I expected to happen.
 My best art happens when I surrender myself to the creative process without worrying what the finished painting will look like.”